-2.9.1.1 Own-ship is displayed as a white or cyan aircraft-like symbol.

-- 2.9.1.2 Other Traffic is an aircraft that is more than 6 NM laterally or more than 1,200 feet vertically from own-ship.
-Other Traffic is displayed as an open diamond (outline only) in white or cyan. - 2.9.1.3 Proximate Traffic is an aircraft within 6 NM and within 1,200 feet relative altitude.
+- 2.9.1.1 Own-ship is displayed as a white or cyan aircraft-like symbol. - 2.9.1.2 The Other Traffic symbol is displayed for an aircraft that is more than 6 NM laterally or more than 1,200 feet vertically from own-ship.
+Other Traffic is displayed as an open diamond (outline only) in white or cyan.
+ACAS may not display all other aircraft operating a transponder in areas of high-density traffic. - 2.9.1.3 The Proximate Traffic symbol is displayed for an aircraft within 6 NM and within 1,200 feet relative altitude.
 Proximate Traffic is displayed as a filled diamond in white or cyan.
-ACAS may not display all proximate transponder-equipped aircraft in areas of high-density traffic. - 2.9.1.4 Traffic Advisory (TA) is an intruder aircraft that has crossed the time to CPA or fixed distance threshold for a TA.
+ACAS may not display all proximate aircraft operating a transponder in areas of high-density traffic. - 2.9.1.4 The Traffic Advisory (TA) symbol is displayed for an intruder aircraft that has crossed the time to CPA or fixed distance threshold for a TA.
 TAs will be displayed as a yellow or amber filled circle.
-ACAS Xa optional AOTO will be displayed differently than a nominal TA to inform the flightcrew that the AOTO TA will not progress to an RA. - 2.9.1.5 Resolution Advisory (RA) is a threat aircraft that has crossed the time to CPA or fixed distance threshold for an RA.
+ACAS Xa optional AOTO may be displayed differently than a nominal TA to inform the flightcrew that the AOTO TA will not progress to an RA. - 2.9.1.5 The Resolution Advisory (RA) symbol is displayed for a threat aircraft that has crossed the time to CPA or fixed distance threshold for an RA.
 RAs will be displayed as a red filled square.